Tom Harkin: Social policy

 Harkin believes America faces a retirement crisis, saying "Pensions have gone by the wayside.
 Savings are down as people are just scraping by, so the only thing left is Social Security."

-Harkin supported President Barack Obama's health reform legislation; he voted for the Patient Protection and Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
+Harkin supported President Barack Obama's health reform legislation; he voted for the Affordable Care Act (Obamacare) in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
 PolitiFact rated Harkin's 2009 claim regarding the number of Americans losing health insurance coverage "false."

 However, in 2014 Harkin expressed some second thoughts.
 He criticized health reform as being too complex and convoluted.
 "All the prevention stuff is good but it's just really complicated.
 It doesn't have to be that complicated," he said of the Affordable Care Act.
 He also believes the new legislation rewards the insurance industry.
 He said important reforms such as preventing insurance companies from discriminating against people with pre-existing conditions and keeping young adults on their parents' health insurance plans until age 26 were laudable, but he believed that Democrats should not have settled for a solution he believed was inferior to government-provided health insurance.
-In retrospect he believes the Democratic-controlled Senate and House should have enacted a single-payer healthcare system or a public option to give the uninsured access to government-run health plans that compete with private insurance companies.
+In retrospect, he believes the Democratic-controlled Senate and House should have enacted a single-payer healthcare system or a public option to give the uninsured access to government-run health plans that compete with private insurance companies.
+He repeated his comments in a 2024 interview, saying "President Obama wouldn't fight for [a single-payer system].
+I still think we could have gotten it".

-His comments about Cuban healthcare have been criticized as misrepresenting the availability of quality care.
+In 2014, Harkin said that healthcare in Cuba produces lower child mortality rates and higher life expectancy than the United States; PolitiFact rated this comment "half true", expressing skepticism about the reliability of Cuban government statistics.